syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-free-text-annotation.md

 ###Setting the default text color

-You can set the default text color of the free text annotations by using the `SfPdfViewerControl.FreeTextAnnotationSettings.TextColor` property.
+You can set the default text color of the free text annotations by using the [`TextColor`](https://help.syncfusion.com/cr/uwp/Syncfusion.Windows.PdfViewer.PdfViewerFreeTextAnnotationSettings.html#Syncfusion_Windows_PdfViewer_PdfViewerFreeTextAnnotationSettings_TextColor) property.
 Refer to the following code.

 {% highlight c# %}